-The BCR/ABL1-like subgroup, identified by means of GEP, represents a novel subgroup that can be detected in both pediatric and adult cohorts^(30, 31): this entity seems to be particularly frequent in the AYA group, where it reaches 25%-30%, as opposed to $\approx 10\%$ of children.
-Several genetic lesions have been unraveled: in fact, these patients often harbor deletions of the transcription factor IKZF1, deregulation of CRLF2 - sustained either by IGH-CRLF2 rearrangements or by an interstitial deletion of the pseudoautosomal region of sexual chromosomes (P2RY8-CRLF2) - and a large set of lesions that involve several tyrosine kinases.
-Among the most frequent, it is worth mentioning NUP214-ABL1, in-frame fusions of EBF1-PDGFRB, BCR-JAK2, STRN3-JAK2 and the cryptic IGH-EPOR rearrangements, ABL1, ABL2 and CSF1R rearrangements, and JAK1/2 mutations^(30, 32).
-While at present much is known about the genetic lesions associated with this subset, it must also be reminded that, so far, the recognition of these cases relies mostly on GEP analysis, not routinely performed in most centers, and that there is not a recurrent common lesion underlying the signature identified.
-Current efforts are ongoing in an attempt to easily and rapidly identify these cases.

-From a clinical standpoint, the recognition of this subgroup is crucial, for two main reasons: 1) prognosis in these patients is usually poor, although it has been recently shown that in childhood cases MRD-based risk-directed therapy(33), including transplant procedures, might overcome the unfavorable outcome; 2) given the plethora of alterations affecting several tyrosine kinases and their downstream targets, it is plausible that the use of TKIs and/or mTOR inhibitors might be of benefit in these patients.
-In fact, while few reports are available on the clinical management of BCR/ABL1-like ALL, it has been shown that BCR/ABL1-like refractory patients treated with TKIs may achieve rapid and sustained responses(32).
-Similar findings have been reported in two cases harboring EBF1-PDGFRB or ATF7IP/PDGFRB rearrangement treated with imatinib or dasatinib^(34, 35), so that TKI integration could be a suitable approach.
-The right timing for TKI needs to be further investigated, possibly in prospective clinical trials.
+The BCR/ABL1-like subgroup, identified by means of GEP, represents a subgroup of ALL that can be found in both pediatric and adult cohorts(34-36): this entity is particularly frequent in the AYA group, where it where it accounts for 25-30% of cases, as opposed to ~10% of children.
+Several genetic lesions have been unraveled: in fact, these patients often harbor deletions of the transcription factor IKZF1, deregulation of CRLF2 -sustained either by IGH-CRLF2 rearrangements or by an interstitial deletion of the pseudoautosomal region of sexual chromosomes (P2RY8-CRLF2)- and a large set of lesions that involve several tyrosine kinases.
+Among the most frequent, it is worth mentioning NUP214-ABL1, in-frame fusions of EBF1-PDGFRB, BCR-JAK2, STRN3-JAK2 and the cryptic IGH-EPOR rearrangements, ABL1, ABL2 and CSF1R rearrangements, and JAK1/2 mutations(34,37).
+While much is known about the genetic lesions associated with this subset, it must be underlined that, so far, the recognition of these cases relies mostly on GEP analysis, not routinely performed in most centers, and that there is not a recurrent common lesion underlying the signature identified.
+Efforts are ongoing to identify rapidly these cases.
+Clinically, the recognition of this subgroup is of great importance for two main reasons: 1) The prognosis is usually poor, although it has been shown that in childhood cases MRDbased risk-directed therapy(38), including transplant procedures, might overcome the unfavorable outcome.
+It is not clear if MRD-directed therapy is capable of overcoming this poor prognosis molecular signature also in adults.
+2) Given that the majority of alterations detected in such patients involve tyrosine kinases and their downstream targets, it is plausible that the use of TKIs and/or mTOR inhibitors may be effective in these patients.
+While few reports are available on the upfront management of BCR/ ABL1-like ALL, refractory patients treated with TKIs may achieve rapid and sustained responses(34).
+Similar findings have been reported in 2 cases harboring a EBF1-PDGFRB or ATF7IP/PDGFRB rearrangement treated with imatinib or dasatinib(39,40).
+Thus, the integration of a TKI in the therapeutic program for these patients could be a suitable approach, if identified early.
+The optimal timing for the inclusion of a TKI needs to be investigated, possibly in prospective clinical trials.